Worklytics/psoxy/infra/modules/azuread-local-cert/README.md

 cat cert.json | jq -r .fingerprint

-# take the hex value, without an ':' characters as the value to pass to your terraform config
+# take the hex value, without the ':' characters as the value to pass to your terraform config
 # (or directly fill relevant CLIENT_ID value in secret manager of your target cloud)

 export KEY_PKCS8=`cat cert.json | jq -r .key_pkcs8 | base64 --decode`